-For larger groups, we offer the option of a formal presentation at our outdoor amphitheater.
+For groups of 25 or more, we offer the option of a formal presentation at our outdoor amphitheater.
 This option allows guests to be seated and watch as a variety of raptors are presented individually while facts are discussed about each one.
 Typically, seven raptors, including an eagle, are brought to an amphitheater show and it lasts approximately one hour.
 The amphitheater is uncovered and subject to weather conditions permitting.

-The Southeastern Raptor Center is a non-profit organization and we do charge a fee to cover expenses and to aid in our education and conservation efforts.
+The Auburn University Raptor Center is a non-profit organization and we do charge a fee to cover expenses and to aid in our education and conservation efforts.
 For more information or to arrange a program, choose a button below to submit an online request or call the center at (334) 844-6943.

 For more than 100 years, eagles have been associated with Auburn University’s football program.
 From a static presence on the sidelines to rousing flights over the field, War Eagle has become an Auburn icon.
 Eagles stir emotions in many people as they have come to symbolize strength, power, and courage as well as other important values such as freedom, American heritage, and the preservation of our environment.

 Although not titled War Eagle VII until November 2006, Nova’s first pre-game flight was at the Kentucky game in 2004.
 Nova was hatched in 1999 at the Montgomery Zoo and came to Auburn in 2000.
 As of 2017 – Nova was suspended from flight activities due to a diagnosis of a heart condition – cardiomyopathy.
 Although not participating in flight activities, Nova is still the current War Eagle and helps with educational presentations across the Southeast.

 Until her retirement during the 2021 season, Spirit was the only bald eagle to have ever flown in Jordan-Hare Stadium.
 Her first pregame flight was in 2002, kicking-off an almost 20-year tenure.

 In 1995, Spirit was discovered as an injured fledgling in Florida.
 She came to Auburn in 1998 and joined the educational collection at the Raptor Center.
 Her damaged beak makes her non-releasable.
 Since Spirit is a Bald Eagle and not a Golden Eagle, she will never hold the official War Eagle title, however she was named an Honorary War Eagle upon her retirement in October, 2021.
-Golden Eagle Independence, or Indy for short, began stadium flights in 2021 upon Spirit’s retirement.
+Bald Eagle Independence, or Indy for short, began stadium flights in 2021 upon Spirit’s retirement.

-Aurea made her debut flight at the Liberty game on November 17, 2018.
+Aurea, War Eagle VIII, made her debut flight at the Liberty game on November 17, 2018.
 She is a Golden Eagle who was found in Alabama in 2016 with a fractured wing that did not heal correctly, making her non-releasable.